linhanGE/CFDEMcoupling-LG/README.md

 # This is a modified version of [CFDEM](https://www.cfdem.com/).
 # Author: Linhan Ge, School of Engineering, the University of Newcastle.
 # Typical features:
-## CFD-DEM solver with diffiustion averaging method developed by [Sun and Xiao](https://www.sciencedirect.com/science/article/pii/S030193221500186X)
+## CFD-DEM solver with diffusion averaging method developed by [Sun and Xiao](https://www.sciencedirect.com/science/article/pii/S030193221500186X)
 * Grid cells that smaller than particles can be used to resolve the fluid flow.
 * Details can be found in the below paper: